+These plans are meant to help you pay off your student loans depending on your situation.
 For example, the IBR plan sets up a monthly payment plan based on your income.
 And if you’re a borrower who uses an income-driven plan to pay back federal student loans, you may also qualify for student loan forgiveness.

 Of course, there are advantages and drawbacks to every program, so you should draft a pros and cons list of each one to determine your best option.